 Gary Jusseaume enters his fourth season as head coach for the Worcester State University women's cross country team.
-Coach Jusseaume also guides the middle-distance/distance runners for the women's and men's indoor and outdoor track & field programs.
+Coach Jusseaume also guides the middle-distance/distance runners for the women's indoor and outdoor track & field programs.

-During both tenures at Assumption, Coach Jusseaume’s athletes shattered and reset virtually every school cross country and track & field record numerous times.
-Several female and male athletes competed in at the NCAA Division II National Championships in cross country and track & field.
+During both tenures at Assumption, Jusseaume’s athletes shattered and reset virtually every cross country and track & field record numerous times.
+Several female and male athletes competed at the NCAA Division II National Championships in cross country and track & field.
 Three student-athletes to date have been inducted into Assumption’s prestigious Hall of Fame.

-Coach Jusseaume’s experience began at Marlboro High where his men’s cross country teams went unbeaten and won successive Midland League titles.
+Jusseaume’s experience began at Marlboro High where his men’s cross country teams went unbeaten and won successive Midland League titles.
 His indoor and outdoor track & field teams earned league titles as well.
 Jusseaume was also responsible for creating the first girls cross country and track & field teams at Marlboro.